Simplylovetag e-Magazine

 Sceneries: Cesky Krumlov, Giza pyramids, earth and wood

 The color of brown elicits the earth and the wood.
 The brown earth color may trigger your sense of nostalgia.
-Sometimes we feel lost in this big and complex world.
+Sometimes, we feel lost in this big and complex world.
 We feel comfort in knowing our ethnic heritage.
-It gives you a history, a sense of place, uniqueness about who you are, where you came from and how you fit into the world.
-Everyone are not the same even though "we live in a time of mass-produced everything" (such as watch the same films, dress the same fashions, use the same electronic devices).
-Through the travel experience, you will feel amazing to explore the cultural differences, remind us to respect other cultures, inspire us to think about and celebrate our ethnicity.
+It gives you a history, a sense of place, and uniqueness about who you are, where you came from, and how you fit into the world.
+Everyone is not the same even though "we live in a time of mass-produced everything" (such as watching the same films, dressing the same fashions, using the same electronic devices).
+Through the travel experience, you will feel amazing to explore the cultural differences, remind us to respect other cultures, and inspire us to think about and celebrate our ethnicity.

 Leave a Reply.